jackyzha0/jackyzha0.github.io/content/thoughts/FOAF.md

 FOAF stands for 'friend of a friend'

 > FOAF is a project devoted to linking people and information using the Web...
 If people publish information in the FOAF document format, machines will be able to make use of that information.
-If those files contain "see also" references to other such documents in the Web, we will have a machine-friendly version of today's hypertext Web.
+If those files contain "see also" references to other such documents in the Web, we will have a machine-friendly version of today's [[thoughts/hypertext|hypertext]] Web.

 It is a way of creating a semantically meaningful network of objects, useful for enabling the Semantic Web.